-A *NEW* 3D Printer Corner is open and ready to use!
+A *NEW* Maker Bar is open and ready to use!

-It is located near the OEDK Wet Lab.
+It is located near the OEDK stairwell on main floor.
 This are self-service printers and are open to use by any OEDK registered user.
 More information and training material coming soon.

 For more information about each 3D Printer's capability is below.
 For information on how to use 3D Printers go to our Equipment Training Modules.

 Connex Objet 260

 |Build Platform Size (L x W x H) inches||10 x 10 x 12|

 |Number of Differnent Material Properties Per Print||1|